junior-path/learning-checklists/checklists/ruby-on-rails.md

 - [ ] HTTP: describe an HTTP request
 - [ ] OOP: Understand the concept of Object Oriented Programming and classes.
 - [ ] Ruby: have seen syntax for functions (`def`), classes (`class`) and how to instance objects.
+- [ ] Ruby: what is an array?
+What is a hash?
+What's the difference between the two?
 - [ ] Understand what is Git.
 - [ ] Understand what is Github.
 - [ ] Understand what is a database.